Blurred vision, also described as clouded or dimmed vision, can:

 Blurred vision that occurs with double vision can be a sign of a health emergency, such as a brain haemorrhage or stroke.

 A cataract is the gradual clouding of your lens, which is a transparent disc behind your iris (the coloured part of your eye).
 It’s common in people over 65, though it can happen earlier.
 Besides blurred vision, symptoms include sensitivity to light and a dulling effect on colours.
 Luckily, it’s easily treated with cataract surgery.

 Over time, diabetes can lead to a condition called retinopathy, when the tiny blood vessels at the back of your eye become blocked and leak.
-This can lead to sight loss but can be prevented if detected early through regular screening.
+This damages your retina, which is essential for vision and can lead to sight loss.
+However, it can be prevented if detected early through regular screening.

-There are four types of glaucoma, which can lead to a build-up of pressure in your eye, damaging the optic (seeing) nerve.
-This can permanently damage your sight, especially your side vision, but once it’s detected, sight loss can usually be prevented.
+There are four types of glaucoma, which can lead to a build-up of pressure in your eye, damaging the optic nerve.
+This can permanently damage your sight, especially your peripheral vision, but once it’s detected, sight loss can usually be prevented.

 It’s important to get a diagnosis for blurred vision as soon as possible, especially if it's come on suddenly and/or you have other symptoms.
-See your optometrist or GP for further investigation.
+See your optometrist or GP for further investigations.

-Go straight to your nearest hospital’s A&E department if you also have:
+Go straight to your nearest A&E department if you also have: